cucumber/cucumber-jvm/datatable/README.md

 registry.defineDataTableType(DataTableType#cell(Class))
 ```

-In cases where these two reflection based helpers are insufficient,
+In cases where these two reflection-based helpers are insufficient,
 a custom table type can be registered as follows:

 ```java